Purchasing and Accounting

 Topics: Purchasing Policy | Contracts | Co-Sponsorships | Deposits | Memberships | ProCard | Purchase Orders | Scholarships/Fellowships | Shipping | Software/Technology | UT Market | Wire Transfer

-Contracts are legal agreements between the University and an individual or business entity that is processed with the UT Business Contracts Office.
-Contracts are required for:
+Contracts are legal agreements between the University and an individual or business entity.
+For all Business contracts, please contact Andy Spiegel, CoLA Business Contracts Administrator.

 • Photography and videography